zhuminjie/OpenSeesPyDoc/src/opsvisExample.rst

 .. note::
   The `opsvis` module has been moved to its own respository.
-  The examples can be found `here <https://opsvis.readthedocs.io/en/latest/examples.html>`_.
+  The examples can be found `there <https://opsvis.readthedocs.io/en/latest/examples.html>`_.